The Oxford Comma: Is It Pretentious Or Practical?

 If you are just realizing you never use the Oxford comma, please don’t hyperventilate.
 Using the Oxford comma is optional, or at least it’s stylistic, meaning that some style guides require it while others do not.

-The style guide that newspaper reporters use, AP Style, doesn’t not require use of the Oxford comma.
+The style guide that newspaper reporters use, AP Style, doesn’t require use of the Oxford comma.
 So the example I used above would read like this without the Oxford comma:

 Before the party began, Mary prepared all of the food, cleaned up the kitchen and chilled the wine.